This product is available in our webstore - Shop Now

 • NEMA 4X polycarbonate enclosure with security latch UL Listed.

 The Dimming Radio Controller allows pilots to control light intensity by clicking their microphone's VHF aircraft frequency band.
+To operate the lights, the pilot must key the microphone 7 times initially.
+This will ensure all the lights are on maximum "High" intensity.
 Pilots can reduce glare and adjust system brightness by selecting from low (3 clicks), medium (5 clicks) or high intensity (7 clicks) which provides 25%, 50%, or 100% output as they approach the heliport.
+The brightness adjustment keying sequence must occur within 5 seconds.
+The timing cycle may be restarted at any time by repeating the initial keying sequence.
 This dimming feature is only available with DC output controllers and is designed to work only with Flight Light Inc. dimming lights.

 External Contactor Option